roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-02 ****** byTheTalkMan© "Room 101, baby.
+"Room 101, baby.
 I'll be there.
 Waiting.
 I'll bring the champagne.
 You bring the cock."
 Audrey tittered, giving the married man a peck on the lips, winking at him, and walking away, shaking her hips proudly, causing her perfect ass to bounce.

  As soon as she was out of sight, Derek faced the rest of the room.
 Already, a few women were moving closer to him, quickly.
 Derek was panicking.
 He struggled saying no to Audrey.
 Clearly, Derek had a weakness for aggressive women.
 And with so many women quickly approaching, aggressively, Derek knew he didn't have the strength to turn them all down.
 He didn't have it in him.